-- (i) Subject to the limitations and conditions outlined in this Clause, a Nurse Caregiver other than a casual Nurse Caregiver is entitled to ten days of personal leave for each completed year of service. - (ii) Accrual of Paid Personal / Carer's Leave. - A Nurse Caregiver's entitlement to paid personal leave accrues progressively during a year of service according to the Nurse Caregiver's ordinary hours of work, and accumulates from year to year. - (iii) All periods of sickness shall be certified by a registered health practitioner, or where this is not reasonably practicable, by a statutory declaration.
-The Employer may dispense with the requirements of a certificate from a registered health practitioner when the absence does not exceed two consecutive days or where, in the Employer's opinion, the circumstances are such as not to warrant such requirement. - (iv) Each Nurse Caregiver shall notify the Employer of an absence from work due to illness or injury two hours prior to the commencement of their rostered shift or as soon as reasonably practicable thereafter and shall, as far as reasonably practicable, inform the Employer of the estimated duration of the absence. - (v) With respect to a Nurse Caregiver who is eligible for sick leave and who produces a satisfactory certificate from a registered health practitioner to the effect that they have been incapacitated for a period while on annual leave, the Employer may re-credit such Nurse Caregiver with an equivalent period of annual leave, provided that no such re-crediting shall be granted to a Nurse Caregiver on leave prior to retirement, resignation or termination of services and provided the Employer is satisfied on the circumstance and the nature of the incapacity.

-(vi) Subject to the provision of a satisfactory certificate from a registered health practitioner and sick leave being due, long service leave shall be re-credited where an illness of at least one week's duration occurs during the period of long service leave; provided that the period of leave does not occur prior to retirement, resignation or termination of services.
+- (i) Subject to the limitations and conditions outlined in this Clause, a Nurse Caregiver other than a casual Nurse Caregiver is entitled to ten days of personal / carer's leave for each completed year of service. - (ii) Accrual of Paid Personal / Carer's Leave.

+A Nurse Caregiver's entitlement to paid personal / carer's leave accrues progressively during a year of service according to the Nurse Caregiver's ordinary hours of work, and accumulates from year to year.

+- (iii) All periods of sickness shall be certified by a registered health practitioner, or where this is not reasonably practicable, by a statutory declaration.
+The Employer may dispense with the requirements of a certificate from a registered health practitioner when the absence does not exceed two consecutive days or where, in the Employer's opinion, the circumstances are such as not to warrant such requirement. - (iv) Each Nurse Caregiver shall notify the Employer of an absence from work due to illness or injury two hours prior to the commencement of their rostered shift or as soon as reasonably practicable thereafter and shall, as far as reasonably practicable, inform the Employer of the estimated duration of the absence. - (v) With respect to a Nurse Caregiver who is eligible for sick leave and who produces a satisfactory certificate from a registered health practitioner to the effect that they have been incapacitated for a period while on annual leave, the Employer may re-credit such Nurse Caregiver with an equivalent period of annual leave. - (vi) Subject to the provision of a satisfactory certificate from a registered health practitioner and sick leave being due, long service leave shall be re-credited where an illness of at least one week's duration occurs during the period of long service leave; provided that the period of leave does not occur prior to retirement, resignation or termination of services. - (vii) Carer's Leave - (a) A Nurse Caregiver, other than a casual Nurse Caregiver, who is providing care / support to a member of their immediate family as defined under Clause 7 - Definitions, who requires the Nurse Caregiver's care and support because of a personal illness or injury affecting the member or there is an unexpected emergency affecting the member, shall be entitled to use, in accordance with this subclause, accrued personal leave entitlement, provided for under this Clause for such absence.
+Such leave may be taken for part of a single day.